-That said, the bookie includes a profit margin for themselves in any odds they quote, known as the overround.
+That said, the bookie includes a margin for themselves in any odds they quote, known as the overround.
 This can range from just a few percent up to 20% or more, with that higher figure more or less accounting for the difference in the average odds and the ones that probabilities suggest would be fair.

-Even so, and despite the fact that draw tends to be a profitable result for the bookies, in terms of simple averages, backing the draw in every game is not going to work out well for the punter.
+Even so, and despite the fact that draw tends to be a lucrative result for the bookies, in terms of simple averages, backing the draw in every game is not going to work out well for the punter.